J-Sanderson/100-days-of-code/log.md

 ### Day 106: September 26, 2017

 **Today's Progress:** Continuing the Net Ninja's React.js videos.
 Working on state and component nesting.
-Basic events working ok but passing events back amd forth is causing things to not render.
-Started backtracking to find out where the problem is.
+Basic events working ok but passing events back and forth is causing things to not render.
+Started backtracking through the playlist files and got it to work after rewriting the code to follow each change again.

 **Thoughts:** I'm starting to worry that I won't get enough understanding by the end of this playlist.
 But I think I can counter that by making more things.
 I guess JQuery was like this to begin with too, I just don't remember.

+I'm not sure what I did to cause the page to not render when passing events, but backtracking did help to remind me that these React components are objects and I need to remember that means they're something I know, not a new scary thing.

 ### Day 105: September 25, 2017